mattermost/docs/source/install/install-ubuntu-1404-server.rst

+.. _install-ubuntu-1404-server:

 Installing Ubuntu Server 14.04 LTS
 ==================================

-Install Ubuntu Server on each machine that hosts one or more of the components.
-In most cases you need the 64-bit version.
+Install the 64-bit version of Ubuntu Server on each machine that hosts one or more of the components.

-You can use the 32-bit version on a machine that hosts the database and proxy server, but the Mattermost server requires 64-bit.

-**To install Ubuntu Server:**
+**To install Ubuntu Server 14.04:**

 1. Download the appropriate ISO image from http://releases.ubuntu.com/14.04.5/ and burn it to a CD-ROM.